 We are a Phase 2 clinical-stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
 We have no products approved for commercial sale and have not generated any revenue from product sales.
-Since the commencement of our operations, we have focused substantially all of our resources on conducting research and development activities, including drug discovery, preclinical studies and clinical trials of our product candidates, including the ongoing Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin, establishing and maintaining our intellectual property portfolio, manufacturing clinical and research material through third parties, hiring personnel, establishing product development and commercialization collaborations with third parties, raising capital and providing general and administrative support for these operations.
+Since the commencement of our operations, we have focused substantially all of our resources on conducting research and development activities, including drug discovery, preclinical studies and clinical trials of our product candidates, including the ongoing Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin, the ongoing Phase 1 clinical trials of BA3071 and BA3182, establishing and maintaining our intellectual property portfolio, manufacturing clinical and research material through third parties, hiring personnel, establishing product development and commercialization collaborations with third parties, raising capital and providing general and administrative support for these operations.
 We have not yet demonstrated our ability to successfully obtain marketing approvals, manufacture a commercial-scale product or arrange for a third party to do so on our behalf or conduct sales and marketing activities necessary for successful product commercialization.
 As a result, it may be more difficult for you to assess our future viability than it could be if we had a longer operating history.

 We have incurred significant losses to date.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our current and future product candidates.
-Our net losses were \$95.4 million and \$35.9 million for the years ended December 31, 2021 and 2020, respectively.
-For the three months ended March 31, 2022 and 2021, our net losses were \$24.3 million and \$18.7 million, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$210.6 million.
+Our net losses were \$106.5 million and \$95.4 million for the years ended December 31, 2022 and 2021, respectively.
+For the nine months ended September 30, 2023 and 2022, our net losses were \$96.5 million and \$78.9 million, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$389.3 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We do not expect to generate meaningful revenue from product sales for the foreseeable future, and we expect to continue to incur significant operating expenses for the foreseeable future due to the cost of research and development, including identifying and designing product candidates and conducting preclinical studies and clinical trials, and the regulatory approval process for our product candidates.
-We expect our expenses, and the potential for losses, to increase substantially as we conduct clinical trials of our lead product candidates and seek to expand our pipeline.
+We expect our expenses, and the potential for losses, to generally increase as we conduct clinical trials of our lead product candidates and seek to expand our pipeline.
+We expect these expenses to begin to decrease as we complete enrollment for certain clinical trials.
+We also expect that our expenses will vary as a result of macroeconomic factors, including inflation.
+For example, recently, several of our vendors have passed along price increases they have experienced in their own business as a result of inflation.